thiagothomas/e-commerce/README.md

-# simple-e-commerce-project with Hexagonal Architecture
+# Simple E-commerce project example with Hexagonal Architecture

+Project for the discipline of Database Management Systems